-4.5.1 Rim Distance (offset) - Move the rim offset pararmeter values can be input manually. arm to the edge of the rim, touch the pointer to the rim edge as illustrated in Figure 22 and hold steady 4.5.3.0 Manual Rim Diameter Entry - Select the for about a second.
-The beeper will sound when the distance and diameter values are calculated and entered.
-Return the arm to its fully in and down Press the Diameter Button and enter the meaposition on the balancer.
-Do not allow the measurement arm to "dangle" down in front of the bal- desired value appears in the right display. ancer.
+4.5.1 Rim Distance (offset) - Move the rim offset arm to the edge of the rim, touch the pointer to the rim edge as illustrated in Figure 22 and hold steady for about a second.
+The beeper will sound when the distance values are calculated and entered automatically.
+Return the arm to its fully in and down position on the balancer.
+Do not allow the measurement arm to "dangle" down in front of the balancer.

 4.5.2.
-Measure/Enter rim width using rim width calipers.
+Measure rim width using rim width calipers.
 Measure wheel where corrective clip-on weight would be applied, Figure 23.
 Enter the measured width by rotating the shaft until the desired value appears in the center display.